macp3o/url-utils/README.md

 	$  chmod u+x url-open link2url
 ~~~
 * Move the files to `~/bin` or `/usr/local/bin`
-* Double-click on a .url shortcut file and associate it with `url-open`; check the 'Always open with this program' box.
+* Double-click on a .url shortcut file and associate it with `url-open`; check the 'Always open with this program' box, if the option exists.

 ## How it works
 MS Windows .url shortcuts are text files with a list of `name = value` assignments.
 The URL name contains the URL to the web page.